KamabokoDesign/shopify-quickstart/README.md

 Make sure you are a user of that store, and allowed to edit themes.
 ```
 Had to create a new account, add it to the store, give it staff permissions.
 And sign in via that account.
+If that doesn't work.
+Follow the [Caution section here.](https://shopify.dev/themes/tools/cli/getting-started)

+You can't use Shopify CLI with development stores if you only have Partner staff member access.
+If you want to use Shopify CLI to work on a development store, then you should be the store owner or create a staff account on the store.

+If you're the store owner, then you need to log in to the store directly using the store URL at least once (for example, using my-example-store.myshopify.com/admin) before you log in using Shopify CLI.
+Logging in to the Shopify admin directly connects the development store with your Shopify login.

 ```
 You cannot use gems with Shopify CLI